SalesforceCommerceCloud/raml-toolkit/.github/CONTRIBUTING.md

 ### Profile Reviews

 While we appreciate being informed about added profiles we are not going to require it.
 At this time only CC SteelArc may merge profiles to this repo officially, but don't let that stand in the way of creating and contributing your own!
-If your team has written a profile and want it added we will merge it upon request, so long as you have at least two people from your team approve the PR and all of the tests pass.
+If your team has written a profile and want it added we will merge it upon request, so long as you have at least two people from your team approve the pull request and all of the tests pass.

 If you are updating an existing profile the team owner of that profile needs to approve those changes before it is merged.
 Once that approval is given (via pull request approvals from that team) we will gladly merge that pull request.